tuesday-freya/react-micro-frontend/README.md

 ## Installation

 There are three React applications used by this POC.
-You will need to browse to each applications directory and run the install command.
+There is a details application (redbox-details) that retrieves and displays a movies information and a search application (redbox-search) that retrieves a list of movies based on a search term.
+Finally there is the host-app that you guessed it, hosts the micro-apps.

 To get started, clone the repo and run the following commands.
 It is important to follow the order as outlined below to ensure the micro-apps have been properly built before launching the host application.